nicolewhite/algebra.js/index.md

 ### <a name="equations-anything-else"></a> Solve Anything Else

-Equations will only be solved if there is an [algebraic solution](https://en.wikipedia.org/wiki/Algebraic_solution) or if the variable being solved for can be isolated through addition and subtraction.
+Equations will only be solved if there is an [algebraic solution](https://en.wikipedia.org/wiki/Algebraic_solution) or if the variable being solved for can be isolated through arithmetic operations.
 Attempting to solve an equation that does not fit these criteria returns `undefined`.

 ```js
 var expr = new Expression("x");